visgl/luma.gl/docs/api-reference-v8/webgl-legacy/classes/query.md

 (depends on the EXT_disjoint_timer_query extension)/ Can also check whether timestamp queries are available.

-- options.queries=false {Object} - If true, checks if Query objects (occlusion/transform feedback) are supported
+- options.queries=false Object - If true, checks if Query objects (occlusion/transform feedback) are supported
-- options.timers=false {Object} - If true, checks if 'TIME_ELAPSED_EXT' queries are supported
+- options.timers=false Object - If true, checks if 'TIME_ELAPSED_EXT' queries are supported

 Returns: {Boolean} - Query API is supported with specified configuration